 Our reservation at Monkey Bay Marina is not until May 1, so we will take our time going up the river.
 We could certainly go in right away, but we wanted to spend some time at Texan Bay Marina, which is about halfway, just after entering El Golfete, a wide part of the river.

 Going from Livingston at the mouth of the river to El Golfete is an amazing 10 miles or so.
-The river winds through a canyon that at times is sheer rock walls that soar 300 feet.
+The river winds through a canyon with sheer rock walls that soar 300 feet.
 Most of the steep sides are covered with trees and vines hanging down to the water.
 It is just one of those places where pictures do not do it justice.

 No comments: